vslavik/diff-pdf/README.md

 It is also possible to shift the two pages relatively to each other using Ctrl-arrows (Cmd-arrows on MacOS).
 This is useful for identifying translation-only differences.

+You can also use Ctrl < and Ctrl > (Cmd < and Cmd > on MacOS) show the left and right documents respecively.
+Ctrl d to return back to the diff view.

 See the output of `$ diff-pdf --help` for complete list of options.